postmanlabs/labs-docs/src/pages/docs/sending-requests/capturing-request-data/capturing-cookies.md

     > Make sure you see the message **Interceptor Connected**.
 If you see the message **Interceptor Disconnected**, make sure your Chrome browser is open and the [Interceptor extension is installed](/docs/sending-requests/capturing-request-data/interceptor/#installing-interceptor).

 1. Enter one or more **Domains**.
 Postman will sync cookies for the specified domains to the cookie jar.

-Adding a domain automatically syncs cookies for its subdomains as well.
+    > Adding a domain automatically syncs cookies for its subdomains as well.
+For example, adding the domain `example.com` will also sync cookies from `m.example.com`.
+To sync cookies for the domain only, you can add `https://` in front of the domain, such as `https://example.com`.

 1. Select **Start Capture**.

 <img alt="Capture cookies with Interceptor" src="https://assets.postman.com/postman-docs/cookies-interceptor-capture-v9-13.jpg" width="848px"/>